-2. Who is bound by this policy
+2. Who is bound by this policy?

-This policy applies to all persons who are involved with the activities of Bowls Queensland at State, District and club level whether they are in a paid or unpaid/voluntary capacity.
+This policy applies to all persons who are involved with the activities of BQ at State, district and club level whether they are in a paid or unpaid/voluntary capacity.

-[This policy will continue to apply to a person even after he or she has stopped their association or employment with Bowls Queensland, if disciplinary action against that person has begun.]
+[This policy will continue to apply to a person even after they has stopped their association or employment with BQ, if disciplinary action against that person has begun.]